WPTravelteam/wp-travel/readme.txt

 Tweaks:
 * WP Travel dates insert data for new and update for existing dates on saving instead of removing all and inserting again.
-* JS script optimization to reduce zip size and wp travel pages size.
+* JS script optimization to reduce zip size and WP Travel pages size.

 Fixes:
 * WP Travel review schema fixes to support it with rich result test.